 In some cases, you really could be getting less storage space than you’re supposed to if some of the storage space is not in use.
 To resolve this, you can allocate the unused space via Disk Management.

-Now that you have learned two ways to deal with How Much Storage Do You Need For A Computer, we think that most people – everyday users, students, etc. – should probably opt for a computer with a normal storage capacity.
+Now that you have learned two ways to deal with How Much SSD Storage Do You Need For A Computer, we think that most people – everyday users, students, etc. – should probably opt for a computer with the normal storage capacity.
 This is primarily because these are typically the most cost-effective options.
 Obviously, if money isn’t that much of an issue, then you can opt for your computer with a higher storage capacity.
-Additionally, you can enjoy more powerful functions: clone HDD/SSD to SSD, convert HDD/SSD between MBR and GPT, and so on at Memoright.com.